FarmasiaVR/farmasia-vr/README.md

 [AppLab release to Meta store](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/applab_release.md) (old documentation)\
 [Making and publishing a build](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/buid.md)

-## Playtesting the Game
+## Playtesting

 Grab objects by pressing the Grab button.
 The position of this button depends on the controller, but usually this is about where your middle finger rests when you are holding a controller.
-This is a toggle, which means that to release the object from your hand you need to press the grab button again.\
+This is a toggle, which means that to release the object from your hand you need to press the grab button again.

-To grab onto objects from a distance, hold the joystick forward or hold your finger on the top part of the touchpad, point it at an object and release the finger.\
+To grab onto objects from a distance, hold the joystick forward or hold your finger on the top part of the touchpad, point it at an object and release the finger.

-The move around the scene, hold the joystick towards yourself or press the lower part of the touchpad, point at the part of the level where you want to move and release your finger to move there.\
+The move around the scene, hold the joystick towards yourself or press the lower part of the touchpad, point at the part of the level where you want to move and release your finger to move there.

-To use extra functionality of an object, like spraying with a cleaning bottle, press the trigger button while holding the object.\
+To use extra functionality of an object, like spraying with a cleaning bottle, press the trigger button while holding the object.

-To transfer liquids between objects, move the joystick right or press the right side of the touchpad to transfer liquid into the object and move the joystick left or press the left side of the touchpad to move liquid from the object.\
+To transfer liquids between objects, move the joystick right or press the right side of the touchpad to transfer liquid into the object and move the joystick left or press the left side of the touchpad to move liquid from the object.

 [Screencasting the game from Quest to browser](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/quest_casting.md)